 You can attach additional EBS volumes to EC2 instances once deployed.

 Set EBS volume size on creation

-If you use the sample AWS CloudFormation templates provided by Esri or the AWS Management Console to deploy a site, you can set the size of the root and data volumes for your instances when you create them.
+When you use ArcGIS Enterprise Cloud Builder for Amazon Web Services, the sample Amazon Web Services (AWS) CloudFormation templates provided by Esri, or AWS Management Console to deploy a site, you can set the size of the root volume for your instances when you create them.

-Modify or move the data EBS volume
+Modify or move an EBS volume

 Follow these steps to create a snapshot to increase volume size or move a volume:

-- Locate the newly created snapshot and create a new volume from it.
-You can define the size of the new volume when you create it.
+- Locate the newly created snapshot and create a volume from it.

-- Attach the newly created volume to the target instance.
-If replacing the data volume, be sure the disk mapping matches that of the data volume you removed.
+If you're replacing the EBS volume, ensure the disk mapping matches that of the volume you removed.

 - Start the database instances.